ospc-org/ospc.org/README.md

 python manage.py migrate
 python manage.py runserver
 ```
 Now, the Django app should be up and running.
-You can access the local version of https://www.ospc.org/ at http://localhost:8000.
+You can access the local instance of https://www.ospc.org/ at http://localhost:8000.
 Next, set up Redis, Flask, and Celery.
 This step allows you to submit and run jobs.
 In another terminal, run the following commands
 ```
 # Go to the PolicyBrain directory